 If you see that notification, there is an additional process you must perform to ensure that all the correct drivers are installed on your computer.
 You must manually search for the latest driver versions on the manufacturer’s website.
 It is critical that you download the ones that are compatible with your system.
 If you happen to download the wrong drivers, you might cause more harm than good to your computer.

 As we’ve mentioned, the process can get complicated and can consume a significant amount of your effort and time.
 So, why would you risk installing the incorrect drivers when you can choose the easy and safe option?
 When you opt for Auslogics Driver Updater, you won’t have to search for the necessary drivers for your computer.
 You won’t even have to update your drivers step by step.
 What’s more, this tool will effectively protect your PC from almost all the problems related to drivers.

 By using Auslogics Driver Updater after factory resetting your HP laptop, you will see a significant improvement in the speed and performance of your computer.
-As a certified Microsoft Gold Application Developer, Auslogics only provides quality software that can meet the stringent expectations of any Windows users.
+As a certified Microsoft Silver Application Developer, Auslogics only provides quality software that can meet the stringent expectations of any Windows users.
 So, you can trust that Driver Updater has been proven to be safe and effective.